Is An Aluminum Trailer Frame Good Or Bad?

 To be complete in our look at aluminum for a trailer frame, there is some repeat information here.
 Please see the more general comparison of Steel v.
-Aluminum is in this article.
+Aluminum in this article.

 Aluminum Positives (And Caveats)